prissyazzahra/transaction-web/README.md

 - Balances use **SGD (Singapore Dollars)**
 - API requests are proxied to `/api` (see `vite.config.ts`) for security
-- Maximum 17 digit initial balance for account creation
+- Maximum 17-digit initial balance for account creation
-- Account ID uses randomly generated 3 digit number
+- Account IDs are randomly generated 3 digit numbers

 ---